DataDog/documentation/content/en/serverless/configuration/_index.md

 You can monitor your custom business logic by [submitting custom metrics][21].

-## Monitor your applications

-Datadog has some predefined monitors that you can quickly enable in the [Serverless Homepage][22].
-If you are using the Datadog serverless plugin, you can also [enable default and custom monitors in serverless.yml][23].

-If your serverless application powers an API or webpage, you can also set up [synthetic tests][24].

 ## Send telemetry over PrivateLink or proxy

 The Datadog Lambda Extension needs access to public internet to send data to Datadog.
-If your Lambda functions are deployed in VPC without access to public internet, you can [send data over AWS PrivateLink][25] to the US1 (`datadoghq.com`) [Datadog site][26], or [send data over a proxy][27] for all other sites.
+If your Lambda functions are deployed in VPC without access to public internet, you can [send data over AWS PrivateLink][22] to the US1 (`datadoghq.com`) [Datadog site][23], or [send data over a proxy][24] for all other sites.

-If you are using the Datadog Forwarder, follow these [instructions][28].
+If you are using the Datadog Forwarder, follow these [instructions][25].

 ## Propagate trace context over AWS resources

 Datadog automatically injects the trace context into outgoing AWS SDK requests and extract the trace context from the Lambda event, in order to trace a request or transaction over distributed services.
-See [additional information][29].
+See [additional information][26].

 ## Merge X-Ray and Datadog traces

 AWS X-Ray supports tracing through certain AWS managed services such as AppSync and Step Functions, which isn't yet supported by Datadog APM natively.
-You can enable the [Datadog X-Ray integration][30], and merge the X-Ray traces with the Datadog native traces.
-See [additional details][31].
+You can enable the [Datadog X-Ray integration][27], and merge the X-Ray traces with the Datadog native traces.
+See [additional details][28].

 ## Enable AWS Lambda code signing

-[Code signing for AWS Lambda][32] helps to ensure that only trusted code is deployed from your Lambda functions to AWS.
+[Code signing for AWS Lambda][29] helps to ensure that only trusted code is deployed from your Lambda functions to AWS.
 When you enable code signing on your functions, AWS validates that all of the code in your deployments is signed by a trusted source, which you define from your code signing configuration.

 If your Lambda functions are configured to use code signing, you must add Datadog's Signing Profile ARN below to your function's code signing configuration before you can deploy Lambda functions using Lambda Layers published by Datadog.